Spurs v Luton Town Match Reports

 12.04.1986 | Division 1 Away Drew 1-1

-The artificial pitch at Luton held no worries for a slick passing Tottenham team, who took a 19th minute lead through Clive Allen who struck a 25 yard shot that beat Les Sealey all ends up after Ray Clemence’s clearance upfield had confounded the Hatter defence.
+The artificial pitch at Luton held no worries for a slick passing Tottenham team, who took a 19th minute lead through Clive Allen who struck a 25 yard shot that beat Les Sealey all ends up after Ray Clemence’s clearance up-field had confounded the Hatter defence.
 However, they were denied all the points when Mike Newell managed to notch an equaliser in the final minute of the match.
 Steve Foster headed one chance wide and had another saved before Stein followed him by missing and Mick Harford was through on goal but his poor shot made it a straightforward save for Ray Clemence.
 Three minutes into the second half, Harford headed against the post and as Mike Newell reacted to shoot the loose ball at goal, Clemence spread himself to block the effort.
 With a minute remaining, Peter Nicholas put Rob Johnson down the line in space and his cross was met with a diving header by Newell to earn Luton a point at the death.
 Teams : |

 .. | |